Department of Neurosurgery Administrative Records

-The Department of Neurosurgery administrative records fill three boxes and span the years 1973-1985.
+The administrative records of the Department of Neurosurgery of Northwestern University's Medical School fill three boxes and span the years 1973-1985.
 The records are organized alphabetically by subject into nine main categories: Alumni Day, American Board Exams, Annual Reports, Capitation Grants, Clerkships, Clinical Statistics, Rotation (Residents), Students, and Visiting Professors.
-All are arranged chronologically by date within folders.

 The Alumni Day files, spanning the period 1981-1983, are divided alphabetically into six subjects.
 Abstracts consist of both invitation and return letters, as well as various abstracts.
 The Awards folders consist of letters, mailing lists, descriptions of teaching activities, research projects, and publications, award proposals, preference cards, grade sheets, and certificates.
 Catering folders consist of bills, check requests, guest and R.S.V.P. lists, and letters relating to reservations, request, plans, and confirmations regarding the events.
 Both invitations and acceptance/rejection letters are included in Correspondence.
 Draft and Final Program folders consist of drafts of the Neurosurgery Annual Alumni Day booklet and instruction son how to prepare it, a Neurosurgery Alumni Report, alumni lists, and a program.
 Invitations and Guest Lists folders consist of invitations and replies, mailgrams, Print Shop forms, mailing, guest and faculty lists, memos, menus, R.S.V.P. cards, and programs.

-The next section, American Board Exams, covers the years 1975, 1977-1978, and 1980-1983, is arranged chronologically and consists of memos regarding the shipment and use of testing materials, lists of registered subjects, payment notices, Chief Proctor's manuals, Test Administration Handbooks, score cards, rosters of standard scores, tables of norm, and letters of general information.
+The next section, American Board Exams, covers the years 1975, 1977-1978, and 1980-1983.
+It consists of memos regarding the shipment and use of testing materials, lists of registered subjects, payment notices, Chief Proctor's manuals, Test Administration Handbooks, score cards, rosters of standard scores, tables of norm, and letters of general information.

-The Annual Report files, spanning the years 1979-1980 and 1983-1984, are arranged chronologically and consist chiefly of completed Professional Activity Questionnaires, statistics, and reports on clinical and academic activities of the staff.
+The Annual Report files, spanning the years 1979-1980 and 1983-1984, consist chiefly of completed Professional Activity Questionnaires, statistics, and reports on clinical and academic activities of the staff.
 Correspondence, schedules, exam records, information on various programs, descriptions of staff honors, faculty and resident status and publication lists are also included in the files.